Esri/navigator-integration/README.md

 # Navigator custom URL scheme

-Multi Language repository that contains documentation and sample code for creating custom URL schemes in [Navigator for ArcGIS](http://doc.arcgis.com/en/navigator/).
+This is a multi-language repository that contains documentation and sample code for creating custom URL schemes in [Navigator for ArcGIS](http://doc.arcgis.com/en/navigator/).

 ## What's included